georgercarder/MemoryMappings/README.md

 You can define and use mappings in memory in solidity using this library.
 Don't trifle with writing to storage when you need a mapping, use this memory library instead.

-Up to certain threshold numbers, Read/write to the memory map is cheaper in gas than the analogue in storage.
+So long as the key/value pairs are added somewhat randomly, Read/write to the memory map is cheaper in gas than the analogue in storage.

-It appears this threshold is rather low (60 ish) for many read/writes but this could be useful in some applications.

-The threshold is better for many reads and single write.

 See test printouts.